nntoan/devilbox/docs/advanced/customize-webserver-globally.rst

 ================

-All settings that usually go into the main ``httpd.conf`` or ``apache2.conf`` configuration file can be overwritten or customized separately for Apache 2.2 and Apache 2.4.
+All settings that usually go into the main ``httpd.conf`` or ``apache2.conf`` configuration file can be overwritten or customized separately for Apache 2.4.

 .. seealso:: :ref:`apache_conf`